Krrish (franchise): Krrish 3 (2013)

-Krrish 4 (2023)
+Krrish 4 (2027)

 Rakesh Roshan has revealed that he will soon start working for Krrish 4 as he feels that the public wants it.
 "I will start working on the sequel soon.
 Due to public demand, we may include some sidekick characters as well," said Rakesh Roshan while celebrating the success of Krrish 3, "I'm currently not working on a film outside the Krrish franchise with Hrithik Roshan, but I will do a film in the future.
 I would love to direct him in a fresh script as soon as I'm relieved with this franchise," Rakesh Roshan explained.
 He was accompanied by Hrithik Roshan at this event in Tamil Nadu on Monday, 12 November.
 Hrithik Roshan spoke about how he felt playing a superhero.
 "Being a superhero is like playing any one of us because we all have it inside us.
 It has been a great journey for me and I learned a lot by playing the character."

 In September 2016, Rakesh Roshan announced the fourth installment of the franchise.
 Rakesh Roshan said, “When my wife showed me a tweet with Bappa’s (Lord Ganesha) picture as Krrish, it reaffirmed my belief that Krrish is the original superhero we have.
 It boosted my confidence and inspired me to make the fourth installment.”
-The movie will be released during Christmas 2020.
+The movie was supposed to be released during Christmas 2020, but the production got delayed due to the COVID-19 pandemic.
+As of 2024, it is still in production.
 Hrithik also tweeted about the film, sharing a photograph of Lord Ganesha dressed as Krrish.

 In September 2017, it was reported that Hrithik Roshan would portray both the protagonist and the antagonist by playing a dual role.
 Priyanka Chopra will also reprise her character of Priya Mehra in the film, as confirmed by Rakesh Roshan.

 On the completion of 15 years of Krrish, Hrithik Roshan teased Krrish 4 via his social media handles on June 23, 2021.

+In March 2025, Rakesh Roshan announced that his son, Hrithik Roshan, would be making his directorial debut with Krrish 4.
+The film is expected to begin shooting early next year after Hrithik completes War 2.

+In September 2025, Rakesh Roshan announced that with the budget and story being locked, the filming of the movie will begin by 2026 through its pre-production stage and shooting to begin by mid of 2026, aiming it for 2027 release.